 Cutting the cost of raising a child

-But there are smart and simple ways you can save on both day-to-day expenses and big-ticket purchases.
+But there are smart and simple ways parents can save on both day-to-day expenses and big-ticket purchases.

-Whether you’ve just found out you’re pregnant, or already have a newborn, toddler or teen, we have tips to help you save money, budget, cut costs and plan for the future.
+Whether you’ve just found out you or your partner are pregnant, or already have a newborn, a teen or a child somewhere in between, we have tips to help you save money, budget, cut costs and plan for the future.

 1. Work out a family budget